COSC-499-W2025/capstone-project-team-6/docs/Folder-parsing-explained.md

 ![](images/traversal.png)

+Start with the purple lines, it does a DFS on the root folder where all are folders and moves through the first node(root node).
-Start with the red line.
+Next the red line.
 This shows the breath first search portion.
 At every breath first search we do a depth first search of height 1.
 This is represented by the blue line.
 Check if it is a folder, file or empty
 - if folder check next location at that height.
 - if file mark the parent folder a project. all files/folders the parent folder are part of the project and have no need to be checked